netdata/netdata/docs/getting-started.md

 # Get started guide

+This is an edit to trigger the CI job.

 Thanks for trying the Netdata Agent!
 In this getting started guide, we'll quickly walk you through the first steps you should take after installing the Agent.